xzuzui/xzuzui/README.md

 I LOVE MATCHNG, COUPLE MATCHING LIMITED TO CLOSE FRIENDS OR I FW U ALOT...

 # ⊹ ࣪ ˖ .ᐟ.ᐟ
-⋮ ⌗ ┆ byi please keep in mind im a lil sensitive with strangers so please iwc, i freely hide/block copiers and rude people, if you're a green name/ partner int however yall want i love you guys unless im in a bad mood, iwec<3
+⋮ ⌗ ┆ byi please keep in mind im a lil sensitive with strangers so please iwc, i freely hide/block copiers and rude people, if you're a green name/ partner int however yall want i love you guys unless im in a bad mood, iwec please! <3
+⋮ ⌗ ┆Noramlly always calm, I dont get mad at people unless they really fuck up.
+I freefly block those who are disruptive :)

+# Thank you for reading my about me!
+Have a lovely day ml!

-# ୭ ˚. ᵎᵎˎˊ˗ check out my oomfs ><
+# ୭ ˚. ᵎᵎˎˊ˗ check out my oomfs btw >>>>